 Tackling childhood obesity

 We have identified and fed back to UK audiences, initiatives which have successfully reduced levels of childhood obesity in parts of Australia, Denmark, Finland, France, Scotland and The Netherlands – as well as identifying that the mass production of healthier food is feasible, affordable and likely to be in the best long-term commercial interest of the UK food industry i.e. a potential Win-Win for both business and public health.

-For example, some of our evidence on tackling childhood obesity was quoted by the House of Commons Health and Social Care Committee in its 2018 report and we provided further evidence to the Committee in 2019; we were invited to speak about tackling childhood obesity at Food Matters Live (a major food industry event) in November 2018 and November 2019, as well as being invited to take part in the first Food Matters Live podcast, in 2019, plus a follow up podcast in 2020; as well as to chair a session at Food Matters Live in 2020.
+For example, some of our evidence on tackling childhood obesity was quoted by the House of Commons Health and Social Care Committee in its 2018 report and we provided further evidence to the Committee in 2019; we were invited to speak about tackling childhood obesity at Food Matters Live (a major food industry event) in November 2018 and November 2019: and were invited to take part in the first Food Matters Live podcast, in 2019, plus a follow up podcast in 2020; as well as to chair a session at Food Matters Live in 2020.